ADARSHPRABHAKAR002/4-bit-binary-asynchronous-down-counter/README.md

   end
 endmodule
-The code here is to simulate 4 bit synchronous down counter in Xilinx Design tools or EDA playground software
+The code here is to simulate 4 bit binary synchronous down counter in Xilinx Design tools or EDA playground software